lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Because devices embed built-in applications, the traffic flows to be compressed are known in advance.
 Indeed, new applications cannot be easily installed in LPWAN devices, as they would in computers or smartphones.

-The Static Context Header Compression (SCHC) is defined for this environment.
-SCHC uses a context in which information about header fieds is stored.
+SCHC compression uses a context in which information about header fieds is stored.
 This context is static: the values of the header fields do not change over time.
 This avoids complex resynchronization mechanisms, that would be incompatible with LPWAN characteristics.
 In most cases, a small context identifier is enough to represent the full IPv6/UDP headers.
 The SCHC header compression mechanism is independent of the specific LPWAN technology over which it is used.

 LPWAN technologies impose some strict limitations on traffic.
 For instance, devices are sleeping most of the time and may receive data during short periods of time after transmission to preserve battery.
 LPWAN technologies are also characterized by a greatly reduced data unit and/or payload size (see {{RFC8376}}).
 However, some LPWAN technologies do not provide fragmentation functionality; to support the IPv6 MTU requirement of 1280 bytes {{RFC8200}}, they require a fragmentation protocol at the adaptation layer below IPv6.
-Accordingly, this document defines a fragmentation/reassembly mechanism for LPWAN technologies to supports the IPv6 MTU.
-The mechanism has been designed under the assumption that there is no out-of-sequence delivery of data units between the entity performing fragmentation and the entity performing reassembly.
+Accordingly, this document defines an fragmentation/reassembly mechanism for LPWAN technologies to supports the IPv6 MTU.
+Its implementation is optional.
+If not interested, the reader can safely skip its description.

 This document defines generic functionality and offers flexibility with regard to parameter settings and mechanism choices.
 Technology-specific settings and choices are expected to be made in other documents.